slapdau/apple-pascal-time/CONTRIBUTING.md

 Things that I would greatly appreciate:

 - Drivers for more clocks.
 I may add more myself, but that will be contingent on me getting clock hardware that I can develop and test against.
-The two big names in Apple Clock hardware that are missing support are ThunderClock Plus and Timemaster H.O.
+The big name in Apple Clock hardware that is missing support is Timemaster H.O.
 - Support for setting time.

 ## Guidelines